hexdump0815/vcvrack-dockerbuild-v1/README.md

 watch out for updates - there should be some coming during the next weeks and months ...

-# order of things to build:
+# order of things to build all this:

-linux:

 requirement: docker installed and running, tested on ubuntu 18.04

-docker-buildenv.sh
+docker-buildenv.sh (docker-buildenv-raspbian.sh)
 prepare.sh
 prepare-modules.sh
-buildenv.sh
+buildenv.sh (buildenv-raspbian.sh)

 then inside of the docker container:

 /compile/build.sh
 /compile/build-modules.sh

+then back outside of the docker container to create a dist folder with everything in it:

+make-dist.sh

 # running rack

-the dist folder can be copied anywhere, run ./Rack -d inside of it, some working opengl is required otherwise software rendering will eat up too much cpu cycles ...
+the dist folder can be copied anywhere, run ./Rack -d inside of it, some working opengl is required otherwise software rendering will eat up too much cpu cycles ... it is recommended to use jack for audio

 # changelog